elementor/elementor/docs/modules/tabs-v2/index.md

 ## Another useful feature that used in nested tabs is partial data render
 * Since the default render mechanism render all the children each render,
-	* There is issue with the nested-tabs, when you modify the `tab-title` or `tab-content` for example, and the whole nested-tabs children hierarchy affected, it gets re-render which create huge performance impact
+	* There is issue with the nested-tabs, when you modify the `tab-title` for example, and the whole nested-tabs children hierarchy affected, it gets re-render which create huge performance impact
 	* The new nested infrastructure is allowing to avoid it, if you know the markup in advance using new feature called __partial render__:
 		* The feature will avoid the full re-render and select this exact node/markup and modify only it.
 		* You will be able to achieve that using the following markup in the element: